BrianPin/brianpin.github.io/_posts/2016-10-09-learning-notes-cross-entropy-and-stochastic-gradient-descent.markdown

 comments: true
 title: Cross Entropy And Stochastic Gradient Descent
 mathjax: true
+excerpt: "Cross entropy plays a similar role in deep learning as well as square root error loss function"
 ---
 # Introduction
 Today I am going to write down the note about cross entropy and Stochastic Gradient Descent.
 Why?
 Because I feel they are kind of a bridge between a generic software engineer to begin a machine learning software engineer.
 Also it is because it just so happened today that I learned the concept of these two and I want to write down to help me remember in the future and share it with people who are not familiar but want to know it.